 The absolute best aspect of this book is the way it puts zombies back at the forefront of the threats our characters face.
 It’s not bogged down with trade agreements, or putting on a fair.
 It takes the premise readers all know and love and puts it a new scenario with characters we don’t absolutely know are going to survive.

-Obviously a great deal of credit has to be given to Robert Kirkman for everything he’s done with these stories for the past 13+ years.
-However it is such a breath of fresh air to see the story through the eyes of a new creative team.
+Obviously a great deal of credit has to be given to Robert Kirkman for everything he’s done with these stories for so many years.
+However, it is such a breath of fresh air to see the story through the eyes of a new creative team.
 The reader races through the story in anticipation, eager to recapture the sense of not knowing what would happen next.
 As the story is a one-shot, I won’t tell you, either.

 Story: Brian K. Vaughan Art: Marcos Martin

 Story: 9.0 Art: 9.0 Overall: 9.0 Recommendation: Buy